Axway/open-banking-docs/content/en/docs/Overview/Integration/ciba.md

 linkTitle: "Client-Initiated Backchannel Authentication"
 weight: 5
 date: 2021-06-28
-description: Example of Implementing CIBA in Axway Open Banking
+description: An Example CIBA flow in the context of Axway Open Banking
 type: sequence
 ---